danieltuveson/md-blog/posts/2020-09-15-how-i-built-this-site.md

   deriving(Show, Eq)
 ```

 The snippet above describes at a high level how I want to think about the contents of a markdown file.
 Markdown can either be a header, a block of code, a list (ordered or unordered), or just some text.
 For those not familiar with Haskell, this is defining a _sum type_ sometimes known as a tagged union, depending on the language you're working with.
-This lets one define a list of possible things a `Markdown` type could be, each with a unique _contructor_ (e.g. `CodeBlock`).
-It's particularly useful, because it allows one type to be many different things, but unlike a dynamically typed languge, it will complain at compile time if we try to use a `Markdown` variable without specifying what to do for each possible constructor.
+This lets one define a list of possible things a `Markdown` type could be, each with a unique _constructor_ (e.g. `CodeBlock`).
+It's particularly useful, because it allows one type to be many different things, but unlike a dynamically typed language, it will complain at compile time if we try to use a `Markdown` variable without specifying what to do for each possible constructor.
 Here's how you would parse that using Parsec:

 ```haskell
 parseMarkdown :: Parser [Markdown]